 Questions about PCI DSS Requirements 1 and 2?
 You’ve come to the right place.

 As you may know, AISN is a PCI compliant cloud hosting provider.
 Today. we’re fortunate to reprint highlights from an exclusive online interview sponsored by our valued partner, KirkpatrickPrice.
-In this interview, KirkpatrickPrice Information Security Auditor Barry Williams responded to some frequently asked questions about PCI Data Security Standard Requirements 1 and 2.
+In this interview, KirkpatrickPrice Information Security Auditor Barry Williams responded to some frequently asked questions about PCI Data Security Standard Requirements 1 and 2 and common compliance gaps.
 His specialized expertise fosters some clarity on the robust information security standard.
 Below are highlights:

 Q: What are some of the serious consequences you have seen or heard about regarding inaccurate PCI scoping?